glynnforrest/salt-mode/README.md

 Support
 -------

-Feel free to ask question or make suggestions in the [issue tracker][].
+Feel free to ask questions or make suggestions in the [issue tracker][].

+This package was originally authored by Ben Hayden; the current maintainer is Glynn Forrest.

 Contribute
 ----------